abhinav4848/Obsidian-Medicine/antiemetics.md

 **Cortical**
 - May be due to anxiety, pain, fear and/or anticipatory nausea
 - Related to GABA and histamine (H1) receptors in the cerebral cortex
-- Can use Loraz, else cyclizine.
+- Can use Lorazepam, else cyclizine.
 Can trial ondansetron/metoclopramide

 **Hyperemesis gravidarum**
 The first step is IV fluids